pinot-contrib/pinot-docs/developers/developers-and-contributors/contribution-guidelines.md

 ## Create an issue for the change

 Create a Pinot issue [here](https://github.com/apache/pinot/issues) for the change you would like to make.
 Provide information on why the change is needed and how you plan to address it.
 Use the conversations on the issue as a way to validate assumptions and the right way to proceed.
-Be sure to review sections on [Backward and Forward compatibility changes](contribution-guidelines.md#backward-and-forward-compatibility-changes) and [External libraries](contribution-guidelines.md#external-libraries).
+Be sure to review sections on [Backward and Forward compatibility changes](contribution-guidelines.md#backward-and-forward-compatibility-changes) and [External libraries and dependency management](contribution-guidelines.md#external-libraries-and-dependency-management).

 If you have a design document, refer to the design documents in your Issue.
 You may even want to create multiple issues depending on the extent of your change.